 Notice that, to make things easier to understand in this tip, I’ve unchecked the Transparent option of the Hide annotation, so we see a red circle around the pixelation.
 Moreover, I recommend lowering the Strength slider to a very small value, so we see the pixels below the pixelation.
 We’ll have time to adjust the strength and border color once the tracking is done!

 Now, as you probably know from our update blog post, when you activate tracking you get two dashed rectangles around the annotation object.
-The green rectangle tells which pixels should be used as a reference, which means: these pixels will be searched for in the next frame, and once they’re found, the displacement in position will be computed and applied to the annotation object as well so that it follows the object.
+The green rectangle tells which pixels should be used as a reference, which means: these pixels will be searched for in the next frame.
+Once they’re found, the displacement in position will be computed and applied to the annotation object as well so that it follows the object.
 The yellow rectangle, instead, tells the search region, that is, where pixels in the green rectangle should be searched for.

 Then we hold down the Track button with the mouse, and watch the Assisted Tracking work for us 🙂

-Unfortunately, we see that the tracking works well until a certain point, then it gets “distracted” by the grids on the front of the building, which captures the attention of the tracking algorithm thus snatching the annotation object.
+Unfortunately, we see that the tracking works well until a certain point.
+Then it gets “distracted” by the grids on the front of the building, which captures the attention of the tracking algorithm thus snatching the annotation object.
 Of course, we could simply go back to the last frame where tracking works and manually track the face for those frames.
 Once the building on the background is gone, we can restart using Assisted Tracking.
 That would certainly be OK, and it’s indeed great that you can seamlessly combine manual and assisted tracking for the same annotation.

 But in this tip we’ll show you a pro-trick which will make Assisted Tracking work alone.
 The trick is that the green rectangle doesn’t have to include the annotation itself.
 It just has to include something that moves in the same way as the annotated object.
 Then, why don’t we track the guy’s jacket and trousers?